yukeiyang/xray/README.md

 # openwrt x86-64 firmware with luci-app-xray integrated

+This is a firmware based on openwrt x86-64, with luci-app-xray plugin integrated.
-It's clean, integrates 6 packages only, luci, irqbalance, xray-core, v2ray-geosite, v2ray-geoip, luci-app-xray.
+It is very simple, containing only 6 packages: luci, irqbalance, xray-core, v2ray-geosite, v2ray-geoip, luci-app-xray.

-You should adjust and switch lan/wan port after you flash this firmware on your x86 router.
+After flashing this firmware, you need to adjust and switch lan/wan ports according to your router situation.

-admin ip: 192.168.1.1
+Management IP: 192.168.1.1
 lan port: LAN1
-user: root
+Username: root
-password: (none)
+Password: (none)

-Enjoy!
+Hope you enjoy using it!

-thanks @yichya for the brilliant works in https://github.com/yichya/luci-app-xray
+Thanks to @yichya for the excellent work at https://github.com/yichya/luci-app-xray.